 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Top 5 Autumn Health Tipsby Gary Reading, Sep 2018
+Top 5 Autumn Health Tipsby Well Polished Swansea, Sep 2018

 We’re already into our second month of autumn, and while you think you are ready to tackle this new season head-on, it might be a good idea to review your cold weather health routine – after all, it has been over a year since you’ve had a chance to practice.
 We’ve compiled a quick list of five key ways to stay on top of your health and wellbeing this month – many of which will guarantee a more enjoyable autumn for you and your family.

 For some, allergens can make our lives miserable.
 Mould, dust and fallen pollen are all culprits of change of season sniffles and wheezes.
 The best way to tackle allergies is to see your doctor or local health practitioner and get tested.
 The clearer the triggers that affect you most are, the easier it will be to avoid them and address them more appropriately.
 There are also new ways of treating seasonal allergies.
 Acupuncture, for instance, has emerged as one solution for what’s ailing you this autumn.
 The World Health Organisation believes acupuncture can provide benefits to those suffering from acute sinusitis, acute rhinitis, cold, acute tonsillitis and acute bronchitis.
 Botox has also emerged as a new treatment for sufferers of severe allergies.
 Be proactive and talk to your GP about your options today.